What is Recycled Water?

 Current Use of Recycled Water

-The SFPUC partnered with Daly City to construct infrastructure, produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
+The SFPUC partnered with Daly City to construct infrastructure to produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
 Since 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate the golf courses.
 This project was awarded $2.1 million in Proposition 84 grant funding for a portion of the construction costs.

 The Pacifica Recycled Water Project was developed and constructed through a partnership between the SFPUC and the North Coast County Water District (NCCWD).
 Recycled water deliveries from the NCCWD began in 2014 to irrigate the eastside of the Sharp Park Golf Course in Pacifica (a retail water customer of the SFPUC), and other nearby areas.
 This project was awarded $2.3 million in Proposition 50 grant funding for a portion of the construction costs.

-The San Francisco Recycled Water Program includes these projects:
+San Francisco's Recycled Water Program